1997-1998. ARC Post-doctoral Research Assistant, Wellcome Trust Centre for Matrix Research, University of Manchester.

 My research interests include the expression and regulation of metalloproteinases (MPs) and their inhibitors the TIMPs, particularly in the context of osteoarthritis (OA).
 My laboratory focus is how these genes are epigenetically regulated; by microRNAs, DNA methylation and chromatin modifications.

-We are also investigating the role of mitochondria and the role of ubiquitination in OA.
+We have are also investigating the role of mitochondria and ubiquitination in OA.

 Main techniques: Gene expression analysis/profiling (Real-time PCR, Taqman Low density arrays, microarray, RNA-seq).
 Cell signalling analysis.
 RNAi (siRNA, shRNA). miRNA analysis.
+Cas9/CRISPR.
 Transcription factor analysis (EMSA, mutagenesis, reporter assays).
 Epigenetic analysis.
+Models of osteoarthritis.

 British Society for Matrix Biology (BSMB) Honorary Treasurer

-Current funding is mainly from the JGW Patterson Foundation, Arthritis Research UK and the Nufflied Oliver Bird Rheumatism Programme.
+Current funding is mainly from the JGW Patterson Foundation, Arthritis Research UK, CEU FP7 - Sybil and CIMA (MRC/Arthritis Research UK).

 More than 7 million adults in the UK (15% of the population) have long-term health problems due to arthritis and related conditions.
 In 2001 incapacity benefit alone cost the nation £2.4 billion.